andreeaanbrus/Bachelor-Thesis/README.md

 2. activate the environment
 3. pip install -r requirements.txt
 4. run the app
+5. Some test examples can be found in the `testdata` folder (`inputX.txt` is the input file, `summary-inputX.txt` is the final summary, `clusters-inputX.txt` is the list of the resulted cluster labels, `vectors-inputX.txt` is the list of vectors corresponding to the sentences)
 ## Algorithm
 ###Steps
 1. Calculate the frequency of the terms f(i, t).
 2. Calculate the total frequency of the term T for all sentences.
 3. Choose the first m most frequent terms (nouns and verbs).
 4. Remove the longest/shortest sentences.
+5. Remove the sentences with 0 vector representation (they don't have common words and should not be in the summary)
-5. Represent each sentence Si by m-vectors ```v[i] = {f(i, t1), f(i, t2), ... f(i, tm)}```.
+6. Represent each sentence Si by m-vectors ```v[i] = {f(i, t1), f(i, t2), ... f(i, tm)}```.
-6. Apply hierarchical clustering algorithm.
+7. Apply hierarchical clustering algorithm.
-7. Build the summary: select from each cluster the sentence with minimal index, which does not belong to the summary and re-traverse the clusters applying the same selection rule until length L.
+8. Build the summary: select from each cluster the sentence with minimal index, which does not belong to the summary and re-traverse the clusters applying the same selection rule until length L.

 ### Hierarchical Clustering Algorithm